archebus/cs_learning_path/README.md

 # Comp-Sci for Autodidacts and Lunatics

+DISCLAIMER: This isn’t a “get a dev job in 3 weeks” course.
+It’s full-send into a rabbit hole of comp-sci obsession.
 Stop grinding LeetCode.
-Start grinding useful shit.

-This isn’t a “get a dev job in 3 weeks” course.
-It’s a full-send into the raw, unfiltered insanity of Computer Science.
+Start reading man pages, running arch, and home labbing until your savings are in the red.

 * **Is this learning path easy?** No.
-* **Who is this for?** Geeks and Nerds who want to legitimately understand how computers function at multiple levels of abstraction.
+* **Who is this for?** People who can't study at university, but still want to learn.
+People who need structure.
+Geeks and Nerds who want to peel back the layers of abstraction and understand what's really going on.
-* **Is it free?** Most resources are free or can be found if you're resourceful.
+* **Is it free?** Most resources are free or can be found if you're _resourceful_.
 Use your best judgment.
 * **Isn't this just a bunch of other learning resources strung together?** Yes.
 * **Is the mathematics optional?** No. *(Maths is foundational, I thought I could skip it.
 But the deeper I got in the low levels the more I needed solid mathematics.
 That being said I don't control you.).*
 * **Why did you make this?** I am not able to study at university, but still wanted to learn "*everything*".
 Everything turned out to be too big, so I needed a plan.
 Below is the plan I came up with, and then I modified it slightly to make it fit for public consumption.